Thrombosis prevention: Interventions during travel

 Seat-edge pressure from the seat on an airplane on the popliteal area may contribute to vessel wall damage as well as venous stasis.
 Coagulation activation may result from an interaction between cabin conditions (such as hypobaric hypoxia) and individual risk factors for the formation of blood clots.
-Studies of the pathophysiologic mechanisms for the increased risk of Venous thrombosis embolism or VTE after long-distance travel have not produced consistent results, but venous stasis appears to play a major role; other factors specific to air travel may increase coagulation activation, particularly in passengers with individual risk factors for VTE.
+Studies of the pathophysiologic mechanisms for the increased risk of venous thromboembolism or VTE after long-distance travel have not produced consistent results, but venous stasis appears to play a major role; other factors specific to air travel may increase coagulation activation, particularly in passengers with individual risk factors for VTE.

 Interventions for those hospitalized

 Compression devices

-Mechanical compression devices are used for prevention of thrombosis and are beneficial enough to be used by themselves with patients at low to moderate risk.
-The use of fitted intermittent pneumatic compression devices before, during and after procedures is used in inpatient settings.
-It consists of an air pump and inflatable auxiliary compartments that sequentially inflates and deflated to provide an external 'pump' that returns venous blood toward the heart.
+Mechanical compression devices are used to prevent thrombosis and are beneficial enough to be used by patients at low to moderate risk.
+The use of fitted intermittent pneumatic compression devices before, during, and after procedures is used in inpatient settings.
+It consists of an air pump and inflatable auxiliary compartments that sequentially inflate and deflate to provide an external 'pump' that returns venous blood toward the heart.
 The use of intermittent pneumatic compression is common.
 These devices are also placed on a surgical patient in the operating room (the intra-surgical period) and remain on the person while recovering from the surgery.

 The application of antiembolism stockings can be used to prevent thrombosis.
 The correct use and properly fitted graded compression stockings can reduce the rate of thrombosis by 50%.
 Contraindications for the use of antiembolism stockings include the presence of advanced peripheral and obstructive arterial disease, septic phlebitis, heart failure, open wounds, dermatitis and peripheral neuropathy.
 Differences between the use of thigh-high compression stockings and shorter types to prevent blood clots exist, but remain inconsistent.

 Assessment

-There has been some success in preventing blood clots by an early risk assessment upon admission to the hospital, which is a strategy recognized by the Centers for Disease Control and Prevention.
+There has been some success in preventing blood clots through an early risk assessment upon hospital admission, a strategy recognized by the Centers for Disease Control and Prevention.
 Hospitals that have participated in this effort to reduce the incidence of thrombosis found that rates of DVT decreased in some instances.
-Some hospitals developed a mandatory assessment quantifying the risk for developing blood clots and a plan of care developed from the results.
+Some hospitals developed a mandatory assessment quantifying the risk of developing blood clots and a plan of care developed from the results.
 The person's risk for developing blood clots is entered into their record, 'following' them through their treatment regime.
 If the hospital stay exceeds three days, the person will be reassessed for risk.
-Clinicians are then able to apply protocols for prevention based upon best clinical practices.
+Clinicians can then apply protocols for prevention based on best clinical practices.